 I would accompany Harmony as she took the old car for a spin.
 “I think we need to

 escape for a while,” she said, and I bolstered, “sure.”
-After starting up the car, we
+After starting the car, we had

-had to wait a few minutes for the air conditioner to work.
-Watching her maneuver
+to wait a few minutes for the air conditioner to work.
+Watching her maneuver the gear

-the gear shifter, which was cleverly mounted near the steering wheel, she then
+shifter, which was cleverly mounted near the steering wheel, she then depressed the

-depressed the clutch petal.
-It was an interesting configuration of moves to watch,
+clutch petal.
+It was an interesting configuration of moves to watch; considering it was

 I mean seriously, why would anyone want to do all that